savonet/book/video.md

 - `speed`: speed of the encoder,
 - `keyframe_frequency`: how often keyframes should be inserted.

-For instance, we can encode a video in ogg with opus for the audio and theora for the video with
+For instance, we can encode a video in ogg with opus for the audio and Theora for the video with

 ```{.liquidsoap include="liq/encoder-theora.liq" from=2 to=-1}